David Caute: Career

+Caute has been listed in anthologies of important British novelists of the latter 20th century.

 In 1959, Caute commenced his writing career with the novel At Fever Pitch.
 It was the first of several fictional works—the others being The Decline of the West, The K-Factor, and News from Nowhere—that used the African decolonization struggle as a backdrop to the story.
 His historical novel Comrade Jacob (1961), about the 17th-century Digger movement, was adapted into the film Winstanley (1975).

 After writing novels primarily in a realist style, Caute started to work more in a postmodernist vein beginning with The Occupation (1972).
 It was part of a trilogy (dubbed The Confrontation) that included his play, The Demonstration (1970), and his work of literary theory entitled The Illusion (1971).
-Caute has been listed in anthologies of important British novelists of the latter 20th century.

 In the mid-1960s, Caute began turning his attention to history and biography, starting with Communism and the French Intellectuals 1914–1960 (1964), The Left in Europe Since 1789 (1966), and a 1970 profile of Frantz Fanon.
 He also edited The Essential Writings of Karl Marx (1967).
 After years of research, Caute came out with his lengthy 1978 volume, The Great Fear, which recounts the anti-Communist purges in the U.S. during the 1940s and '50s.
 Jim Burns wrote the following about it in Tribune: "'The Great Fear' chronicles a sad time in American history, but it's good that Caute has brought his committed and informed mind to bear on it."
 In the decades that followed, Caute continued to alternate between fiction and non-fiction, and he has been a Fellow at both the Royal Society of Literature and the Royal Historical Society.

 In addition to authoring books, Caute has held a variety of academic positions.
 At the conclusion of his fellowship at All Souls College in 1965, he became a Reader in Political Theory at Brunel University.
 He was then appointed visiting professor at New York University, Columbia University, University of California, Irvine, and Bristol University.

 In 1982, Caute co-chaired the Writers' Guild of Great Britain and served on its executive council.
 He was Literary Editor of the New Statesman from 1979 to 1980, and has been a regular contributor of book reviews, literary criticism, and journalistic pieces to numerous British publications.